pauldedecker/commco-lab/index.md

 layout: home
 ---

-<h1>About</h1>
+<h1>Home</h1>
-The Communication Collaborative (COMMCO-Lab) is an interdisciplinary research and knowledge-exchange program, designed to foster a culture of research among undergraduate students at at Memorial University and within communities of Newfoundland and Labrador.
-We focus on asking questions about people, language and communication, espcially linguistic stigma, dis-communication and mis-communication.
-We specialize in using digital media production as tools for inquiry and engagement.
-This site is maintained by project director, Dr. Paul De Decker (pauldd@mun.ca).
+The Communication Collaborative (COMMCO-Lab) is an online, research and experience-exchange group designed to foster a culture of solidarity research between students and citizens living in Atlantic Canada.

+We specialize in digital media production as tools for asking questions and engaging our audiences.

+This site is maintained by project director, <p><a href="mailto:pauldd@mun.ca">Paul De Decker</a></p>, a linguist at Memorial University of Newfoundland and Labrador.